 During the past years, on-demand drivers have been able to take advantage of the rising demand for delivery services and have shifted their attention towards package and food delivery apps to supplement their income.

-We chatted with one of our members the other day (who chose to remain anonymous) to see how he’s maximising his income across multiple on-demand platforms, including Amazon Flex and Uber Eats.
+We chatted with one of our customers the other day (who chose to remain anonymous) to see how he’s maximising his income across multiple on-demand platforms, including Amazon Flex and Uber Eats.
 Our silent helper was kind enough to share his experience with us.
-Here’s his advice on driving for Amazon Flex:
+Here’s his advice on driving for Amazon Flex.

-Amazon Flex allows drivers to book in a set amount of time when they’ll want to work, known as blocks.
+Amazon Flex allows drivers to book in a set amount of time when they want to work, known as blocks.

 We enable people to make money by driving for on-demand apps such as Uber.

 We’re more than a car subscription provider.
 In addition to new-model cars and all the essentials to start earning money with Uber as quickly as possible, our customers enjoy driver training and dedicated support, as well as customer benefits such as partner discounts and exclusive events.

 Better Option than Regular Car Finance

 Our flexible plans and Uber-approved cars make driving more accessible, without the hassle of car financing.